Common Reasons Why a Computer Will Not Start

 - Check your cords.

-- If the cord is frayed or in some cases of pets eating through them, be sure to unplug from the wall before thoroughly inspecting them.
-If the cords are damaged, they need replaced.
-Do not electric tape cords that have exposed wire.
-Laptops more than desktop power cables are very lite gauge.
+- If the cord is frayed or a pet has eaten through it, be sure to unplug from the wall before thoroughly inspecting them.
+If the cords are damaged, they need to be replaced.
+Do not use electric tape on cords that have exposed wire.
+Laptops, more than desktop power cables, are very lite gauge.
 If they have been gnawed through, adequate power may not make it to the computer or possibly cause a fire.

 - Loose connection, more so on laptops, than desktops, if a prong is damaged at the end where it plugs into the laptop, it will not charge or charge poorly.

 - If the cables are well and good, however, no power is visible on the laptop, it is possible you may have a bad power jack.
 This sort of repair requires a technician.
 Often, the entire laptop must be disassembled to replace or solder in a new jack.
 This problem is often found that you may have to hold the power cable a certain way to get power into the laptop.
 Be warned; it is still possible that the power adapter can be bad and causing a very similar issue.
 The only way to know the difference is to use a volt meter and see if the volts labeled on the power adapter is coming out, such as 19v.

 - For desktops, very rarely does a desktop power cord go bad at the insertion point in the back of the computer, although it isn't impossible if the cable got jerked or strained some way or another.
 Power cables should be very snug into the back of a desktop computer; there should be very little play or wiggle in the connection.

 - Power supplies have many signs of failure; I have an entire article dedicated to this failure.
 Please feel free to go have a read over there at: "How to Know if Your Computer Power Supply (PSU) is Failing?"

 Lights With Beeps